HenrysCat/FileAudit/README.md

 ### Database schema

-Fresh installs use `database/schema.sql`, which already includes the Phase 2 correlation fields and indexes.
+Fresh installs use `database/schema.sql`, which already includes the correlation fields and indexes.
 No separate migration is required.

 ### Windows Server auditing setup